GuanjieLyu/Bandwidth-selectors-for-Szasz-distribution-estimator/README.md

-# Smoothing Parameter Selection in Szász–Mirakyan Operator–Based Distribution Estimation
+# Data-driven selection of the smoothing parameter in Sz\'asz-Mirakyan distribution estimation

 This repository contains the code for the paper:

-**“Smoothing Parameter Selection in Szász–Mirakyan Operator–Based Distribution Estimation”**
+**“Data-driven selection of the smoothing parameter in Sz\'asz-Mirakyan distribution estimation”**

 ---